chaneyn/ESDA_CEE506/README.md

 # CEE690-02: Environmental Spatial Data Analysis
-## Fall 2020
+## Fall 2021

 ## Course Information
 Lectures are on Tuesdays and Thursdays from 3:30 PM - 4:45 PM.
 The course website is on GitHub (https://github.com/chaneyn/CEE690-02).
-Class announcements will be made via Sakai (CEE690.02.F20).
+Class announcements will be made via Sakai (CEE690.02.F21).

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)
 Email: nathaniel.chaney@duke.edu
 Office: FCIEMAS 2463
-Office hours: Thursdays after class via Zoom
+Office hours: TBD

 ### TA
-Laura Torres
+Tyler Waterman
-Email: lpt14@duke.edu
+Email: tyler.waterman@duke.edu
-Office hours: Mondays 8-10am via Zoom
+Office hours: TBD

 ## Course Description
 Environmental Spatial Data Analysis (ESDA) provides an introduction on how to leverage large volumes of spatial environmental data using primarily Python.
 The topics that will be covered include an overview of basic spatial statistics, spatial interpolation, kriging, conditional simulation, terrain analysis, dimensionality reduction, and spatial prediction.
 Existing software packages in Python will be introduced and used to explore the listed topics.